Guilty (Blue album)

 Guilty is the third studio album by English boy band Blue.
 It was released on 3 November 2003 in the United Kingdom and on 25 November in the United States.
 It debuted at number one on the UK Singles Chart after its release, and it was certified 2× Platinum in December 2003.

 The album was particularly successful in the UK, Europe, Japan and New Zealand.
 "Guilty", "Signed, Sealed, Delivered I'm Yours", "Breathe Easy" and "Bubblin'" were released as singles from the album.
 "Guilty", co-written by Gary Barlow, was the most successful single from the album, peaking at number two in the UK.

+Background

+In October 2002, Blue released their second album One Love which debuted at number one on the UK Albums Chart with over 150,000 first-week sales and went on to become one of the year's best-selling albums, achieving 4× Platinum status with over 1.2 million copies sold in the United Kingdom.
+Pushed by its second single, the Elton John cover "Sorry Seems to Be the Hardest Word," which became a top five hit across Europe, the album solidified Blue's international breakthrough, achieving gold or platinum certification in multiple countries throughout Central Europe and Asia.
+Between November 2002 and January 2003, the band embarked on their headlining concert tour, the One Love Tour, which took them to 26 stops across Ireland and the United Kingdom.